Inside the SC home where Army drill sergeant fled after BLM surrounds

 Police have declined to confirm his name, although social media users have identified him as "Deandre."

 According to authorities, he may suffer from medical conditions.
-Fox News’ attempts to make contact with Deandre went unanswered, and the local Live 5 news reported that he and his mother were avoiding the media out of concerns for their safety.
+Fox News’ attempts to make contact with Deandre went unanswered, and the local Live 5 News reported that he and his mother were avoiding the media out of concerns for their safety.

 "You’re in the wrong neighborhood, m-----------," Pentland says at one point in the video.
 "Get out."